faizatulhuda9/Project-react/README.md

 ## Login Page

   1. Insert your email and password.
-  2. The page will refresh once the login is succesful.
+  2. The page will reload once the login is succesful.
   3. To register, click on the sign up link.

 ## Register Page

   1. Fill in the details.
-  2. The page will refresh once the register is succesful.
+  2. The page will reload once the register is succesful.
   3. To Login, click on the sign in link.

  ## Addition